akamuri/Conference_Central_App_Project_4/README.md

 	- Added speakersEmail Field to Sessionfrom, this allows the user to input the speakers email when creating a session then automatically add that session to the Speakers list of Sessions (sessionsToSpeak)

+#Speaker Object
-3. Speaker Object -- These are similar to Profile Objects .
+These are similar to Profile Objects .
 The user can create a speaker object by adding the following information:
     - Name : Speakers name
     - mainEmail : Speakers email address that is used to make a Speaker Key.
 This is the only required field because the email address is used to create the key and also is also used in the method getSessionsBySpeakerEmail this method is explained below.
     - phone : Extra piece of information about the Speaker.